 Legend says...

-Legend says that this oasis was created by a beautiful Inca princess named 'Huacca China' who spent her days in this peaceful location.
-With the unique sound of her beautiful voice, this woman had the ability to make anyone fall in love with her.
+Legend says that this oasis was created by an Inca princess named 'Huacca China' who spent her days in this peaceful location.
+With the sound of her voice, this woman had the ability to make anyone fall in love with her.
 When the princess was walking, a man noticed her and was taken by her beauty, so he decided to approach her.
 The princess fled from him.
 The lady's suit began to rip through the brush along the way until it finally came off and turned into a sheet of sand.
 The mirror she always carried with her also fell, and when it broke, it turned into a lagoon in which she submerged herself and became a mermaid.

 Another legend tells that this lagoon was born from the tears of the same princess who mourned the death of her beloved.
 The name Huacachina, which means 'crying woman' in Quechua, originates from this story.